About Alliance Bible Church

 9. The Church consists of all those who believe on the Lord Jesus Christ, are redeemed through His blood, and are born again of the Holy Spirit.
 Christ is the Head of the Body, the Church (Ephesians 1:22–23), which has been commissioned by Him to go into all the world as a witness, preaching the gospel to all nations (Matthew 28:19–20).
 The local church is a body of believers in Christ who are joined together for the worship of God, for edification through the Word of God, for prayer, fellowship, the proclamation of the gospel, and observance of the ordinances of Baptism and the Lord’s Supper (Acts 2:41–47).

 11. The second coming of the Lord Jesus Christ is imminent (Hebrews 10:37) and will be personal, visible (Luke 21:27), and premillennial (Rev. 19:1-21:27).
 This is the believer’s blessed hope and is a vital truth which is an incentive to holy living and faithful service (Titus 2:11–14).

 Pastor John taught elementary and junior high classes in the United States and overseas in Malaysia for eight years in Christian education.
 While serving as teacher and principal at a missionary boarding school in Malaysia, Pastor John began to lead bible studies and prayer meetings, disciple youth, and occasionally preach at the on campus church.
 Sensing strongly God’s calling to pastoral ministry, Pastor John spent a year as a youth pastor in Kent Washington before coming to California in 1991.
 There he spent eight years with the San Gabriel Valley Alliance Church as Associate Pastor of English Ministries.

 For the last 20 years Pastor John has served as lead pastor at the Alliance Bible Church in Prescott Arizona.
-He and his wife Mary have six wonderful children and four grandchildren.
+He and his wife Mary have six wonderful children and five grandchildren.